apollographql/spotify-showcase/docs/enterprise-demo.md

 ## Viewing your graphs changelog

 Every update that is successfully made to your graph will appear as a changelog entry.
-Since we just added the SpaceX API, we can head over to the [Changelog]({{ graph.url.changelog }}) tab and wee a list of everything we added.
+Since we just added the SpaceX API, we can head over to the [Changelog]({{ graph.url.changelog }}) tab and see a list of everything we added.

 You can also see a more detailed breakdown of the schema with the ability to search to find whatever you need.
 You can filter by multiple criteria, like specific subgraphs or even Entities you have defined.